 Milk thistle has been used by traditional healers around the world for more than 2,000 years to support liver, and gallbladder health and more recently, scientists have started documenting the herb’s incredible health benefits.

 What Is Milk Thistle?

 Known sometimes as Mary thistle or holy thistle, and scientifically as Silybum marianum, milk thistle is a flowering plant originally from the Mediterranean region, although it has been brought to other regions, including North America.
 The prickly purple-flowering plant is in the sunflower or Asteraceae family.
-The plant was named milk thistle because of the milky white fluid inside of the stems, which is sometimes visible as white veins on the leaves.
-Milk thistle seeds, leaves, roots, young stalks, and flowers can be consumed for health benefits.
-Milk thistle can be purchased as a capsule, liquid supplement, or as a tea.
+The plant was named because of the milky white fluid inside of the stems, which is sometimes visible as white veins on the leaves.
+You can consume milk thistle seeds, leaves, roots, young stalks, and flowers for health benefits.
+And you can buy the herb as a capsule or liquid supplement, or as tea.